arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 ### arangodump

-arangodump got an option `--all-databases` to make it dump all available databases instead of just the single specified database.
+arangodump got an option `--all-databases` to make it dump all available databases instead of just a single database specified via the option `--server.database`.

 When set to true, this makes arangodump dump all available databases the current user has access to.
 The option `--all-databases` cannot be used in combination with